-Are you interested in helping protect Georgia’s birds?
-One of the easiest ways you can help is by reporting your sightings to bird researchers.
+Are you interested in protecting Georgia’s birds?
+Become a citzen scientist!
 Birds are everywhere.
 No one scientist can track them all, but with YOUR HELP, researchers can study population fluctuations, migration patterns, changes in range, and many other facets of birds.
-Pooling all of our collective knowledge will give us the POWER to make the smartest policies to protect our birds.
+Pooling our knowledge will give us the POWER to make smart policy decisions for birds.

 We invite you to participate!
-For at least 15 minutes on one or more days of the count, February 17-20, 2017, simply tally the numbers and kinds of birds you see.
+For at least 15 minutes on one or more days of the count, February 16 to 18, 2018, simply tally the numbers and kinds of birds you see.
 You can count from any location, anywhere in the world, for as long as you wish!

-If you’re new to the count, or have not participated since before the 2013 merger with eBird, you must create a free online account to enter your checklists.
+If you’re new to the count, you must create a free online account to enter your checklists.
 If you already have an account, just use the same login name and password.
 If you have already participated in another Cornell Lab citizen-science project, you can use your existing login information, too.

 The Christmas Bird Count was founded by the National Audubon Society in 1900, and is the longest-running citizen science survey in the world.
 Christmas bird counts take place in a pre-set area (“circle”) on one day between the dates of December 14th and January 5th.

 2017 - 2018 Atlanta Area Christmas Bird Counts:

 - Roswell, Thursday, Dec.
 14, 2017.
 Contact: Nikki Belmonte

 - Marietta, Saturday, Dec.
 16, 2017.
 Contact: Angie Jenkins

 - Peachtree City, Sunday, Dec.
 17, 2017.
 Contact: Brock Hutchins